 Santa Themed Christmas Breakfast Ideas: a beautiful pink tablescape, with stockings hanging on the chairs, a menu, and matching pjs.

-For our Santa breakfast we invited our closest friends (who we’ve bubbled with during covid) and got new Christmas pyjamas for everyone to wear.
+For our Santa breakfast we invited our closest friends and got new Christmas pyjamas for everyone to wear.
 It was so much fun.

 This would be a great idea for family Christmas pyjamas or for cousins too.
 Our pre-teen and teen girls loved the new snuggly pjs and there were so many options that I could find something a little different for everyone, but have them still all coordinated.